Sharing is caring!

 Lindsey Neumayer

 This vibrant blood orange spritz is a refreshing Italian cocktail that combines homemade blood orange liqueur with crisp Prosecco and sparkling soda water.
-Perfect for citrus season, this blood orange cocktail features the distinctive ruby-red hue and sweet-tart flavor of blood oranges in a bubbly, effervescent drink.
 With its simple 3-2-1 ratio, this seasonal spritz makes a stunning signature cocktail for anytime you want to add a splash of Sicilian-inspired culture to your day.

 5 from 1 vote